A breakdown of the Oakland Raiders' 2019 free-agent signings.

 What it means: Initially, Good being retained before hitting unrestricted free agency looked like a move for depth.
-But after left guard Kelechi Osemele was slated to be traded to the New York Jets on Monday, Good may be primed to compete for a starting job at right tackle.
+But after left guard Kelechi Osemele was slated to be traded to the New York Jets, Good may be primed to compete for a starting job at right tackle.
 That is, if Gabe Jackson is moved back to left tackle, where he played his first two seasons with the Raiders.
 Good started the final three games of the year at right guard for an injured Jackson.

 What's the risk: Good is massive for a guard at 6-foot-5, 345 pounds but has played only 12 games total over the past two seasons, starting nine, so if he is indeed in line to become a starter, that would be a huge leap for him.
 And Oakland is already going to be breaking in another new starter on the offensive line in tackle Trent Brown, though it is not clear yet whether Brown will be on the left or right, in relation to last year's first-round pick Kolton Miller.

 The Raiders signed Josh Mauro to a free-agent deal on Friday.
 Here's a closer look at the defensive end who spent the previous season with the New York Giants: